 My research interests include: clinical trials in leukemia, mechanisms of drug resistance, and determining the roles of proteins in predicting susceptibility to, diagnosing, and treating childhood illnesses such as brain tumors, leukemia, prematurity, and inflammatory diseases.
 In addition, I am the medical director of the pediatric palliative care program at Lucile Packard Children’s Hospital, Stanford.

 I married Ilene Cohen in 1965, before starting medical school at Duke.
-We are celebrating our 53rd wedding anniversary in August.
-Our sons, Philip, age 50, a lawyer, and Jonathan, age 49, an accountant, were born at Duke Hospital.
+We are celebrated our 53rd wedding anniversary in August.
+Our sons, Philip, age 51, a lawyer, and Jonathan, age 50, an accountant, were born at Duke Hospital.
 They are both married, to Nicole and Renee, respectively.
-They live in the Philadelphia area, and each has given us two grandchildren (Sara, 22, Ethan, 20, Brooke, 17, and Bradley, 14), and much pleasure in our lives.
+They live in the Philadelphia area, and each has given us two grandchildren (Sara, 22, Ethan, 20, Brooke, 18, and Bradley, 15), and much pleasure in our lives.

 - Hematology, Pediatric